-- Eligibility for Membership — Any Democrat registered to vote in Pinellas County who is supportive of the mission of this Chapter shall be eligible for Chapter membership.
+1. Eligibility for Membership — Any Democrat registered to vote in Pinellas County, or a county contiguous to Pinellas, who is supportive of the mission of this Chapter shall be eligible for Chapter membership.
 No other residency restriction will be placed on membership or the privileges of membership.
 In accordance with Article VI of the Florida Democratic Party Bylaws, with the exception of the organizational meeting of this Chapter, those members permitted to vote in any Chapter election for officers must have been a member of the Chapter at least 45 days prior to the date of such election.
 Membership will become immediately effective upon the payment of dues and verification of Democratic Party affiliation to the extent practicable.
 Questions pertaining to eligibility shall be determined by the full membership upon the recommendation of the Membership Committee.

 ARTICLE V. GENERAL MEMBERSHIP MEETINGS

 1. Regular Meetings — Regular general membership meetings of the SDPC shall be held once a month, unless otherwise determined by a vote of the general membership.